Kong/docs.konghq.com/app/konnect/dev-portal/administrators/app-registration/manage-app-reg-requests.md

 - [Reject a request](#reject-app-reg) for app registration with a Service.
 - [Delete a request](#delete-app-reg) for app registration with a Service.

 If there are no pending requests, the No Application Requests message is displayed.
+The number of pending requests is displayed in the Requests menu and the Applications tab.

 ### Approve an app registration request {#approve-app-reg}